A hysterectomy is the removal of the uterus (womb). In Australia, approximately 30,000 women will have a hysterectomy every year.

 Please notify me immediately if your condition becomes worse after you have been discharged from hospital.

-Exercise after hysterectomy: Whenever possible we will mobilise patients on the day or the day after a hysterectomy with the help of experienced physiotherapy staff.
-At discharge, I recommend to "take it easy" for a week.
-Gentle exercise is possible as is light home duties.
-Competitive training should be avoided for a few weeks.
+Whenever possible we will mobilise patients on the day or the day after a hysterectomy with the help of experienced physiotherapy staff.
+At discharge, I recommend to "take it easy" for 1-2 weeks.
+Gentle exercise is possible but competitive training should be avoided for a few weeks.

-Reasons not to have a hysterectomy are birth control or to get rid of (normal) monthly periods.
-There are far less invasive procedures available to gynaecologists to achieve birth control and the same outcome.
+Reasons not to have a hysterectomy are birth control or to stop (normal) monthly periods.
+There are far less invasive procedures available to gynaecologists to achieve birth control which result in the same outcome.

-I would also be hesitant to offer a hysterectomy for mood swings, bloating, headache, or menopause symptoms because these symptoms are mainly endocrine symptoms and the uterus does not produce hormones.
+I would not recommend a hysterectomy for menopause symptoms because these are mainly hormonal symptoms, and the uterus does not produce hormones.
 These symptoms relate to the ovaries and a patient's hormonal function rather than the uterus.
-Removing the uterus will not address the symptoms, which will then persist or recur.
+Removing the uterus will not address menopausal symptoms.